Noncommutative homological mirror functor: 4-punctured spheres and the pillowcase

 ($\cA_{(1,0)}$ is the same as $\mathcal{A}_0$ in Theorem \ref{thm:P2222} (2)) \item Coefficients $(a:b:c:d)$ defines an embedding $T^2 \to \mathbb{P}^3$ onto the complete intersection of two quadrics given as follows.
 For $[x_1,x_2,x_3,x_4] \in \bP^3$ and $\sigma=\frac{\psi}{\phi}$,

-This is isomorphic to the mirror elliptic curve $\check{E}$ given by Hesse cubic in Theorem \ref{thm:mainthm333}. \item The family of noncommutative algebra $\mathcal{A}_{\lambda, t}/(W_{\lambda,t})$ near $t=0, \lambda=1$ gives a quantization of the complete intersection given by above two quadratic equations in $\C^4$ in the sense of \cite{EG}. \end{enumerate} \end{thm}
+This is isomorphic to the mirror elliptic curve $\check{E}$ given by Hesse cubic in Theorem \ref{thm:mainthm333}. \item The family of noncommutative algebra $\mathcal{A}_{\lambda, t}/(W_{\lambda,t})$ near $t=0, \lambda=1$ gives a quantization of the complete intersection given by above two quadratic equations in $\C^4$ in the sense of \cite{EG}. \end{enumerate} \end{theorem}

-\subsection{Mirror of the four-punctured sphere}
+\section{Mirror of the four-punctured sphere}

-More general case of punctured Riemann surfaces will be discussed in Section \ref{sec:Rs}.
-We make it into an independent section to give a nice illustration of our construction and to compactify it as the orbifold $\bP^1_{2,2,2,2}$.
+More general case of punctured Riemann surfaces will be discussed in Chapter \ref{sec:Rs}.
+We make it into an independent chapter to give a nice illustration of our construction and to compactify it as the orbifold $\bP^1_{2,2,2,2}$.

 Let $p_1, p_2, p_3, p_4$ be four distinct points in $\bP^1$.
 We take $p_1, p_2,p_3 , p_4$ to lie in the real locus $\R\bP^1 \subset \bP^1$.
 This fixes the complex structure of $X = \bP^1-\{p_1,p_2,p_3,p_4\}$.
 The K\"ahler structure on $X$ is given by the restriction of the Fubini-Study metric $\omega$ on $\bP^1$ (which can be rescaled).
 We have the anti-symplectic involution $\iota$ defined by $[z_1:z_2] \mapsto [\overline{z_1}:\overline{z_2}]$ on $X$.